Table of Contents

 How to Use Crushed Pepper in Cooking

-- Seasoning: Sprinkle crushed pepper over grilled meats, roasted vegetables, or soups for an extra kick of flavor.
+- Seasoning: Sprinkle over grilled meats, roasted vegetables, or soups during the final 2-3 minutes of cooking to preserve volatile oils.

-- Infused Oils: Mix crushed pepper with olive oil for a spicy drizzle over bread or salads.
+- Infused Oils: Steep in warm olive oil for 1 hour (then strain) to create a versatile spicy drizzle for bread or salads.

 Buying Guide for Crushed Pepper